ElvenKN/AdvancedCalendar/README.md

 # TODO
 * aesthetics
+* buttons to navigate to previous / next month
+* buttons to navigate to previous / next year
 * views for day and year
 * database in the backend with data to show per day / month / year